hamzahamayun1234/customer-segmentation-of-wholesale-distributor/README.md

 Question: As a data scientist hired by XYZ, we are tasked with analyzing a dataset comprising 440 clients and their annual spending in standardized monetary units.
 Each record represents a client and includes information on their region, channel, and annual spending across six product categories.

-Resources: Dataset available at: Wholesale Customers Data Set
+Resources: Dataset available at: https://github.com/hamzahamayun1234/customer-segmentation-of-wholesale-distributor/blob/main/Working%20Analysis%20-%20Supplementary.xlsx

-Executive Summary: Link to Executive Summary

 Technical Document: Link to Technical Document